profelis/blk-ecs/README.md

 Supported features:
 - go to symbol (global or local)
-- goto parent template
+- go to parent template
+- go to any template by string under cursor
-- find all template usages
+- find all template references
 - find all templates with same parameter